Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"People's Republic of China established".</h2 head><h3 quote align='center'>"In Beijing, with most of the Chinese mainland held by the communist People's Liberation Army, its dynamic leader, Mao Zedong, proclaimed the establishment of the People's Republic of China on this day in 1949.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Charles Darwin's return to England".</h2 head><h3 quote align='center'>"Naturalist Charles Darwin returned to England this day in 1836 after a five-year journey on the HMS Beagle, on which he gathered the specimens and observations that led to his theory of evolution by natural selection.".</h3 quote></h3 OTD